Public Assistance (PA) Program Process

 - Federal assistance under the Stafford Act is necessary to supplement the efforts and available resources of the state and local governments, disaster relief organizations, and compensation by insurance for disaster-related losses.

-- Factors FEMA considers when evaluating a Governor's request for a major disaster declaration:
+- Factors considered when evaluating a Governor's request for a major disaster declaration:

 - Estimated cost of the assistance

-- FEMA uses a statewide per capita impact indicator of $1.53 per person (FFY 2020) as an indicator that the disaster incident is of such size that it might warrant Federal assistance.
+- FEMA uses a statewide per capita impact indicator of $1.63 per person (FFY2022) as an indicator that the disaster incident is of such size that it might warrant federal assistance.

 - Insurance coverage in force